lidofinance/lido-staking-vault-cli/docs/cli/commands/vault-operations.md

 - Caller must have BURN_ROLE for the vault
 - Sufficient wstETH tokens approved to the Dashboard contract

+### disburse-node-operator-fee

+Transfers the node operator's accrued fee (if any) to the nodeOperatorFeeRecipient address.

+**Options:**

+- `-v, --vault <address>`: Specify vault address

+**Process:**

+- Checks if node operator has any disbursable fees
+- Displays confirmation with recipient address and fee amount
+- Transfers accrued fees to the nodeOperatorFeeRecipient

+**Requirements:**

+- Node operator must have accrued fees available for disbursement
+- nodeOperatorFeeRecipient must be properly configured

+**Returns:**

+- Transaction hash and confirmation of fee disbursement

 ## Role-Based Access Control